mitre/fieldmanual/sphinx-docs/Plugin-library.md

 When deploying a Sandcat agent, there are optional parameters you can use when you start the executable:

-* **Server**: This is the location of CALDERA.
+* **Server**: This is the location of Caldera.
 The agent must have connectivity to this host/port.
 * **Group**: This is the group name that you would like the agent to join when it starts.
 The group does not have to exist.
 A default group of my_group will be used if none is passed in.
 * **v**: Use `-v` to see verbose output from sandcat.
 Otherwise, sandcat will run silently.